ThalesGroup/ConceptBERT/README.md

 When the container is up, go to the section [1.
 Train with VQA](#1.-train-with-vqa)

+# Other installation
+You can use the `requirements.txt` file to install the dependencies of the project.

+Pre-requisite:
+* Compile the tools `cd kilbert_project/tools/refer && make`
+* python 3.6.x

+**If you have difficulties to create your environment, look at the contents of the Dockerfile for the necessary dependencies that you might miss.**

 # :rocket: Training and Validation
 Note: models and json used in the following examples are the current best results